danielkdimitrov/systemicRiskBuffers/README.md

 ## Optimal Systemic Risk Buffers

-Here is a short decrption of the files in this repository:

-+ The file `main_runBuffersModels.py` is set up to run the models from the paper `Macroprudential Regulation: A Risk Management Approach` (Daniel Dimitrov; Sweder van Wijnbergen).
+Here is a short decrption of the files in this repository.
+The file `main_runBuffersModels.py` is set up to run the models from the paper `Macroprudential Regulation: A Risk Management Approach` (Daniel Dimitrov; Sweder van Wijnbergen).

 + Follow the instructions within this file to run the model.
 + You need daily or weekly data on CDS spreads for a universe of banks, as well as balance sheet information on the size of the liabilities of each bank.
 The data needs to be arranged in folder `data` following the same convention as the one provided.

-Here is a short description on how to set model parameters and the files and classes to which `main_runBuffersModels.py`  refers to:
+Here are the files and classes to which `main_runBuffersModels.py` refers to:

 1. `setParams.py` contains the main parameters of the model.
 Set here start and end date for the evaluation period.